Eomys/pyleecan-doc/get.pyleecan.md

 image):

     git clone https://github.com/Eomys/pyleecan

-You can also click on "Watch" (red square on the image) to choose how you want to be notified of the activities of the community.

 4) Install requirements
 To be able to run the code, you will need to install all the requirements packages with: